Christopher Lawford: Early life and education

 Before his parents' divorce, Lawford attended St. Martin of Tours Elementary School in Los Angeles, where at the age of 8, he was informed about his uncle John F. Kennedy's assassination.
 After moving to New York City with his mother, he attended the Middlesex School, a prep school in Concord, Massachusetts.
 He graduated from Tufts University in 1977 and earned a J.D. degree from Boston College Law School in 1983.
+He failed the Massachusetts bar exam.
 He later earned a master's certificate in Clinical Psychology from Harvard University, and lectured on drug addiction at Harvard, Columbia University, and other colleges.